GFDRR/CCDR-tools/_sources/docs/validation.md

 ```

 ## Output interpretation
-The analytical model produces numbers; then is to the ability of the risk analyst to interpret them correctly, spot errors, and build a narrative to make the results digestable for a non-expert audience.
+The analytical model produces numbers; it then falls to the ability of the risk analyst to interpret them correctly, spot errors, and build a narrative to make the results digestable for a non-expert audience.

 ### Validation against empirical disaster data